datascape/viv/README.md

 I'm interested in moving to the neighborhood.
 Let me know if you know of anyone interested in renting a room for around $600/month.

 I can assist a senior with shopping and cooking.
-I'm also a dog trainer and I enjoy spending time doing creative projects with both children and seniors.
+I'm also a dog trainer and I enjoy doing creative projects with both children and seniors.
 My art therapy background includes grief and loss counseling.

 Please contact me at: